maria-parreira/maria-parreira/README.md

 # Hello there 👋 I'm Maria

-- 📗 I’m currently learning Java.
+- 📗 I’m currently learning Java and React.
 - 💻 I recently completed a postgraduation at Instituto Superior de Engenharia do Porto (SWITCH Dev).
 - 🎯 My areas of interest include backend development, object-oriented programming (OOP), software design and architecture and DevOps.